CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaqv54-cluster/software-install-pcluster_v54_3.6.md

-## Install CMAQ sofware and libraries on ParallelCluster
+## Install CMAQ sofware and libraries on ParallelCluster version 3.6

 ### Login to updated cluster
 ```{note}